 For the DFS, a financial model incorporating the Mineral Reserve, mining schedule and plant design was prepared to assess the economics of Norasa.
-The financial model quantifies the revenues, costs and capital expenditure over a 15-year life of mine.
-It is intended that these results are accurate to within $\pm 15\%$ , within the constraints of the associated assumptions.
+The financial model quantified the revenues, costs and capital expenditure over a 15-year mine life.
+It is intended that these results are accurate to within ±15%, within the constraints of the associated assumptions.
 The economic outcomes and DFS key performance indicators (KPI) are summarised in Table 3 below.